byrzhm/blog/_posts/ai/framework/2024-12-20-huggingface-transformers.md

     repetition_penalty=1.1
 )
 ```
+{: file="run.py" .nolineno }

-The first argument passed in `pipeline` is `task`, i.e., `"text-generation"`. "text-generation" is a pre-defined task,
+The first argument passed to the `pipeline` function is the `task`, which in this case is `"text-generation"`.
-so `check_task` returns a pre-defined pipeline `transformers.pipelines.text_generation.TextGenerationPipeline`
+"text-generation" is a pre-defined task, so `check_task` returns a pre-defined pipeline
-for "text-generation" task, which is contained in dictionary `targeted_task`.
+`transformers.pipelines.text_generation.TextGenerationPipeline` for "text-generation" task,
+which is contained in dictionary `targeted_task`.
 ```python
 if task in custom_tasks:
     # ...